A doctor explaining how the procedure for spine surgery is conducted in New Jersey.

-With more than 1.6 million procedures per year in the United States, spine surgery is a common way to permanently resolve debilitating back and neck pain.
+With more than 1.6 million procedures per year in the United States, spine surgery in New Jersey has become a trusted option for patients seeking long-term relief and to permanently resolve debilitating back and neck pain.
 At Genesis Orthopaedic and Spine, in two offices in Westfield and West Orange, New Jersey, the expert spine surgery specialists offer an extensive range of surgery approaches tailored to your unique needs.
 Use the online booking link or call the office nearest to you to arrange your appointment now.

 For appointments, call us or book online at any of our convenient locations in Middletown, Morristown, Ridgewood, Westfield, and West Orange.

-The surgeons at Genesis Orthopaedic and Spine use the most up-to-date equipment and surgical innovations to perform safe spine surgeries with the fastest recovery possible.
+The surgeons at Genesis Orthopaedic and Spine use the latest equipment and surgical innovations to perform your spine surgery in New Jersey with the fastest recovery possible.

-If you have ongoing neck, middle back, or lower back pain, or if you experience mobility and function problems due to spinal abnormalities, you could need spine surgery.
-In some cases, you may need spine surgery to resolve a threatening-but-asymptomatic tumor or structural abnormality in your spine.
+If you have ongoing neck, middle back, or lower back pain, or if you experience mobility and function problems due to spinal abnormalities, you could need surgery.
+Many patients who turn to us for spine surgery in New Jersey have tried physical therapy or pain management before deciding that undergoing a procedure is the best long-term solution.
+In some cases, you may need surgery to resolve a threatening but asymptomatic tumor or structural abnormality in your spine.

-Some of the most common reasons for needing spine surgery are:
+Some of the most common reasons for needing a spine procedure are:

 • Degenerative spinal conditions